Fantastic News

 Updating your driver’s license

-While you can legally drive with your Sydney issued driving license, when you’re changing your address to one in Victoria, it’s best to update your driver’s license as well.
+While you can legally drive with your Sydney-issued driving license, when you’re changing your address to one in Victoria, it’s best to update your driver’s license as well.

-According to the Victorian laws, you can use your old driver’s license for up to three months before its illegal.
-You can learn more details on VicRoads website.
+According to Victorian laws, you can use your old driver’s license for up to three months before its illegal.
+You can learn more details on the VicRoads website.

 Notifying organisations